-I’ve decided to change things up for this fall season!
+I’ve decided to change things up this year for fall!

-I’m going to try my hand at a neutral, boho style that is really trendy right now, especially on Instagram.
+I’m going to try my hand at the neutral, boho style that is trendy right now, especially on Instagram.
 So naturally, I started with the a wreath for the front door.

 This wreath is a copycat from Stephanie Hanna’s blog.
-I saw it posted on Facebook and fell in love with it.
+I initially saw it on Facebook and fell in love with it.
 She posted a tutorial and I loosely followed it.
-Mine doesn’t look exactly like hers, but I definitely have to give her credit for her immaculate style.
+Mine doesn’t look exactly like hers, but I have to give her credit for her immaculate style.

 Here’s how I made this DIY Boho Halloween wreath!

 Get Your Supplies